PREAMBLE OF THE HONOR CODE

 Article 4: The Honor Pledge

-The phrase “I pledge my honor” is short for “I pledge my honor that I have neither given nor received aid on this paper” and should be written on work handed in for credit and followed by a signature.
+The phrase “I pledge my honor” is short for “I pledge my honor that I have neither given nor received unauthorized aid” and should be written on work handed in for credit and followed by a signature.
 On work submitted electronically, it should be typed out and followed by the student’s name.
 Requiring and writing the Honor Pledge provides a constant reminder to all members of the community that honor and integrity inform our daily lives at Berkshire.
 On exams and large papers, the phrase should be written out in full.

 Article 5: Promotion and Perpetuation

-The preamble and the constitution should be explained to all students at the beginning of every academic year.
+The preamble and the constitution are explained to all students at the beginning of every academic year.
 In addition, the Honor Committee especially, but all members of the community may take whatever measures it deems necessary to promote and perpetuate Berkshire School’s Honor Code.